Cyclone damages Australian towns and cuts power to 31,500

 About 30% of that damage was “significant,” Klemm said.

 Other coastal towns sustained less damage.
 Government utility Western Power reported 31,500 customers had lost power.
-There have been no reports of serious injuries

 Such powerful cyclones are rare in subtropical Australia.